BlissMediaSolutions/Battleships/README.md

 # README #

-This project is an implementation of the classic Battleship game.
+This project is a VB.Net implementation of the classic Battleship game.

 Requirements: